mmatthieu1290/socp-lp-solver/README.md

 - 🧩 **🔧 Modular Architecture:** Seamlessly integrates with existing ML workflows and scales across modules.
 - 🚀 **⚙️ High-Performance Solvers:** Efficiently handles large-scale SOCP and LP problems for support vector machines.
 - 📊 **📈 Utility Functions:** Provides tools for model inference, including predictions and probability estimates.
-- 🧮 **🔍 Focused on Convex Optimization:** Leverages cvxpy and other libraries for robust, reliable solutions.
+- 🧮 **🔍 Focused on Convex Optimization:** Leverages cvxpy and other libraries for robust, reliable solutions, despite the fact that the original problem is not convex.
-- 🧠 **🤖 Support for Sparse, Robust Models:** Facilitates feature selection and high-dimensional data handling.
+- 🧠 **🤖 Support for Sparse, Robust Models:** Facilitates feature selection and high-dimensional data handling, robust with respect to noise.

 ---